Email open rates are less reliable but still valuable. Here’s what’s going on.

 The internet is based on a request and response system.
 Your web browser, or your email client, makes a request to a server to get some resource, like html code or an image.
 The server can log that request.

-When you send an email, your email service provider includes a tracking pixel, which is a tiny, invisible image embedded in the email.
-When the email is opened – provided you have images turned on – the email client requests this image from the server.
+When you send an email, your email service provider (ESP) includes a tracking pixel, which is a tiny, invisible image embedded in the email.
+When the email is opened – provided the recipient has images turned on – the email client requests this image from the server.
 The tracking pixel has code that’s unique to the recipient and to the email campaign, so the ESP can identify which recipients have opened which emails.

 Anything that disrupts that process makes open rates less reliable.